 The WashUCity Design Partnership is focused on teaching high school students to

 use the principles of Communication Design to solve problems.
-The Partnership was created between the Sam Fox School of Design & Visual Arts at Washington University and University City High School during the 2002-03 school year.
+The partnership was created between the Sam Fox School and University City High School during the 2002-03 school year.
 The emphasis is on helping the students develop communications skills, explore areas of specialization suited to their particular interests and skills, and understand a wide range of audiences.

 Under the supervision of faculty and program organizers, undergraduate students develop curricula and teach selected communication design projects to classes of high school students.
 Lesson plans encompass learning about communication, visual form,